 There are two types of dialysis: hemodialysis and peritoneal dialysis, both of which are available at Cleveland Clinic.

 Hemodialysis uses a special filter called a dialyzer as an artificial kidney to clean your blood of waste products and remove extra fluid that has accumulated.
 The dialysis machine pumps blood through the dialyzer.
 The newly cleaned blood flows out of the dialyzer and is returned to your bloodstream.
+Hemodialysis uses an arterio-venous (AV) fistula or an AV Graft to access and return blood to the patient.

 Most people undergo three dialysis sessions each week, for four to five hours each time using their dialysis access.
 During dialysis, a person also receives medications to replace hormones the kidneys are unable to produce.